Cheras LRT station

-Cheras LRT station is a Malaysian light rail transit station situated near and named after the Kuala Lumpur township of Cheras.
-The station is part of the Sri Petaling Line (formerly known as STAR).
+Cheras LRT station is a Malaysian light rapid transit (LRT) station situated near and named after the Kuala Lumpur township of Cheras.
+The station is part of the LRT Sri Petaling Line (formerly known as STAR LRT line).

-The station was opened on 11 July 1998, as part of the second phase of the STAR system's opening, including 7 new stations along the Chan Sow Lin-Sri Petaling route.At that time, Cheras station was named as "Seri Mas" station.
+The station was opened on 11 July 1998, as part of the second phase of the STAR LRT system's opening, including 7 new stations along the - route.At that time, Cheras station was named "Seri Mas".

 Location

-Despite its name, Cheras station is not located within or close to the Kuala Lumpur township of Cheras.
+Despite its name, Cheras station is not located within the Kuala Lumpur township of Cheras.
 Rather, the station is situated between the northern Sungai Besi region, Taman Ikan Emas and Salak South, a kilometre northwest from the nearest border to Cheras.
-The station is thus more reachable to users from the aforementioned three areas, as well as Bandar Sri Permaisuri (Sri Permaisuri Town) to the south, than Cheras.
+The station is thus more accessible for users from the aforementioned areas, as well as Bandar Sri Permaisuri to the south, than Cheras itself.

-The station's main access point faces the southeast towards Taman Ikan Emas and is accessible via Jalan Jelawat Satu (Jelawat Road One).
-In the beginning of its operation, the Cheras station was primarily accessible via a footbridge crossing a ditch.
-Beginning June 2007, construction work was conducted directly in front of the station, demolishing the original path and requiring a temporary route around the construction site for access into the station.
+The station's main access point faces the southeast towards Taman Ikan Emas and is accessible via Jalan Jelawat Satu.
+In the beginning of its operation, the station was primarily accessible via a footbridge crossing a ditch.
+Beginning in June 2007, construction work was conducted directly in front of the station, demolishing the original path and a temporary route around the construction site was established for access into the station.

-Until late 2006, the western side of the station was lined along a backroad that branched off Jalan 3/12, and several industrial buildings.
-The area had since been partially cleared away for the construction of the Kuala Lumpur–Putrajaya Expressway, slated for opening in 2008.
-While the station itself is unaffected, access from the west now requires crossing an overhead bridge prepared along with the expressway.
+Until late 2006, the western side of the station was lined along a back road that branched off Jalan 3/12, and several industrial buildings.
+The area has since been partially cleared away for the construction of the Maju Expressway, which opened in 2008.
+While the station itself is unaffected, access from the west now requires crossing an overhead bridge built together with the expressway.

-The Cheras station was constructed along two leveled tracks, reusing the now defunct Federated Malay States Railway and Malayan Railway route between Kuala Lumpur, Ampang and Salak South.
-The station is also the last station from the Putra Heights terminal station before a convergence with the Ampang-bound line at the Chan Sow Lin interchange, 1.5 km northward.
+The station was constructed along two levelled tracks, reusing the now defunct Federated Malay States Railway (FMSR) and Keretapi Tanah Melayu (KTM) route between Kuala Lumpur, Ampang and Salak South.
+The station is also the last station of the Sri Petaling Line from before the line merges with the LRT Ampang Line from at station 1.5 km northward.
+Both lines run on the same tracks and route until their common terminus at effectively making all stations between Sentul Timur and Chan Sow Lin interchange station between the two lines.